beastgwert/super-smash-gb/README.md

 Each player has 3 lives and you lose a life if you are knocked off the screen.
 There is also a percentage indicator for each player at the bottom, with higher numbers corresponding to more knockback taken.

+## Music
+The background music for the character selection screen is AI generated, and the background music for the fight screen is an arrangement of Alkan's Etude WoO.